-MISCONCEPTION #1: It’s okay to guess and treat supposed low cortisol without doing saliva testing, or to treat based on blood testing.
+MISCONCEPTION #1: It’s okay to guess that one may have low cortisol without doing saliva testing, or to treat based on blood testing.

-Second, patients learned repeatedly that they need to see what’s going on at four key times in a 24 hour period, which saliva gives.
+Second, patients have learned repeatedly that they need to see what’s going on at four key times in a 24-hour period, which saliva gives.
 Those four results reveal what treatment might be best.
 Here’s a good one you can order.

-And we learned the hard way that treating based on NO testing whatsoever can be problematic, as we might be treating the wrong thing!!
+And we learned the hard way that treating based on NO testing whatsoever can be problematic, because we might be treating the wrong problem!!
 Some symptoms of high cortisol can be similar to symptoms of low!

 MISCONCEPTION #3: Adaptogens work for low cortisol

 This is another area where patient experiences have been gold: herbal adaptogens may have made some patients feel a little better, but they have done little to nothing for those whose saliva cortisol results proved low cortisol three or more times in a day. i.e. even after several months of adaptogen use, patients who had low cortisol…still had low cortisol.
-The same has been true with essential oils.

 Also, some “adaptogens” seem more targeted to lower “high cortisol”, such as Holy Basil or PS.